John Wesley’s Role in Renaissance Science

 Wesley’s primary contribution to science was in the field of electricity and magnetism and he played a significant role in advancing magnetics in the 18th century.
 While he had a well grounded scientific education in Newtonianism from Oxford, it isn’t clear when he first encountered magnetics.
 It was a field that was just emerging from the Renaissance.

-Wesley’s was motivated to assist people who were suffering, and electricity and magnetism showed an ability to do this.
+Wesley’s was motivated to assist people who were suffering, and electricity and magnetism were the emerging tools which were available to him in this quest.
 The status of magnetics in theology is described by Benz, and Wesley’s two books, one on Primitive Physics and the other Desideratum.
 He had documented interactions with Johannes Fricker in Europe as well as other notables.
-In America while he never visited with Benjamin Franklin, he acknowledged Franklin’s work in his publications.
+While in America, he never visited with Benjamin Franklin although he acknowledged Franklin’s work in his publications.
 Reportedly, George Whitfield carried correspondence between the two.
 Despite some documened successes, Benz notes that there was considerable opposition by the medical and pharmacitical professions in Europe in the 18 century to magnetics for treating people for illnesses .
 Wesley, Whitfield, Van der Vliet and Fricker are reported to have met in London in 1759.
 Specific events are listed chronologically in file below.
 Wesley’s activities and contributions to this field are described in depth by Malony 1995.

 What is Man?